|The male flowers of Amborella are crowded with stamens.|

 textbook by Asa Gray

 The flowers are also unisexual, with pollen-producing flowers on separate plants from those that bear ovule-producing flowers.
 Such an arrangement is likely a means of avoiding self-pollination (Ferrandiz et al. 2010).
 Similar patterns can be seen in a variety of other plants, such as date palms.
 The fact that the female flowers contain sterile stamens between the tepals and the carpels is compelling evidence that the ancestors of Amborella did indeed have bisexual flowers.
+This has recently been confirmed by Sauchet et al. (2017).

 The fruits of Amborella are described as small drupes.
 These are fleshy fruits with large seeds filled with food reserves, typically adapted for germination in shady forests.
 Drupes are found among many different families of flowering plants, but to my knowledge are always the endpoints of evolution from more generalized ancestors with flexible ovule production.
 In the Rose family, for example, drupes are found in the genus Prunus (plums, cherries, etc.), a specialized genus in a family that includes a wide variety of fruit types.